OriolGraCar/InteractMaker/README.md

     $ ./Reconstruct_macrocomplex.py -h

 usage: Reconstruct_macrocomplex.py [-h] -i FOLDER [-o OUTPUT_PDB] [-v] [-s]
+                                   [-q]

-./Reconstruct_macrocomplex.py is a script that uses the BioMacromplex module to reconstruct Protein, DNA or RNA complexes through a set of interactions in pdb format.
+Reconstruct_macrocomplex.py is a script that uses the BioMacromplex module to reconstruct Protein, DNA or RNA complexes through a set of interactions in pdb format.

 optional arguments:
   -h, --help     show this help message and exit